Dima-Bulavenko/python-cheat-sheet/README.md

 - GitHub logo lead user to github repository of Python Cheat Sheet.

-Header for smsmartphones and tabletsartphones and tablets include:
+Header for smartphones and tabletsartphones and tablets include:

 ![Header ](assets/images/readme-images/header-smartphones-tablets.PNG)